skyebacus/python-exercises/README.md

 Hello!

-My mother wanted to name me after a Fleetwood Mac song called "Rhiannon" but she misheard it as Bryana.

-I grew up in Tennessee, but it wasn't the right place for me.
-Now, I reside in Colorado.

-Things are pretty good and I'm trying to remember how to Python because I'm injured.
+Things are pretty good and I'm trying to remember how to Python because I'm injured and bored.